Jieyang: Air

 The new Jieyang Chaoshan International Airport is the third largest airport complex in Guangdong Province, after Guangzhou Baiyun International Airport, and Shenzhen Bao'an International Airport.
 It replaced the Shantou Waisha Airport on 15 November 2011.

 Rail

 Jieyang is located on the Guangzhou–Meizhou–Shantou Railway.

 Language and culture

 The Chaoshan Min is predominantly spoken in this region.
-The Hakka dialect, however, has its limited presence among Hakka people in Jiexi County.
+The Hakka dialect, however, has its limited presence among Hakka people in Jiexi County, Northwestern Jiedong District, Nanyang Mountain Area of Puning, and a small part of Huilai County.

 History

 The 1930s saw numerous Jieyang inhabitants emigrating overseas.
 A large number of Chinese live in Southeast Asia and kept their customs.
 Pontianak and Ketapang in Indonesia, Johor Bahru in Malaysia, Singapore, Cambodia and Thailand have large Overseas Chinese communities of Jieyang origin; the Lintian Republic, one of many kongsis of West Borneo, were founded by Jieyang immigrants.
 In 1991, the Chinese central government approved Jieyang as a prefecture-level city.